theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/2_abstract_factory/Abstract Factory.md

 ![](../../../../assets/the_client_should_not_care_concrete_class.png)

 Say the client wants a factory to produce a chair.
-The client doesn’t have to be aware of the factory’s class, nor does it matter what kind of chair it gets.
-Whether it’s a Modern model or a Victorian-style chair, the client must treat all chairs in the same manner, using the abstract `Chair` interface.
+The client doesn't have to be aware of the factory's class, nor does it matter what kind of chair it gets.
+Whether it's a Modern model or a Victorian-style chair, the client must treat all chairs in the same manner, using the abstract `Chair` interface.
 With this approach, the only thing that the client knows about the chair is that it implements the `sitOn` method in some way.
-Also, whichever variant of the chair is returned, it’ll always match the type of sofa or coffee table produced by the same factory object.
+Also, whichever variant of the chair is returned, it'll always match the type of sofa or coffee table produced by the same factory object.
 译:

 There's one more thing left to clarify: if the client is only exposed to the abstract interfaces, what creates the actual